“I dream my painting. And then I paint my dream.” Vincent Van Gogh

 Elk Island National Park has always been a part of my life.
 From the time I was a young child until just a few months ago when I went kayaking on Astotin Lake.

 As an inner city kid living in poverty, my life was anchored in the noise and close quarters of low income housing.
 But I always had the park with the green smells of the algae, the sounds of the loons calling, the feel of fresh air moving over my skin.
 Buffalo and elk can be seen close enough to smell their matted fur.
 Herons and swans gather in flocks.
 We used to sit on the edges of Astotin Lake and feel the warmth of the sun, the coolness of the water, the grittiness of the sand.

 The park is very close to Edmonton but takes on the cloak of a very different world.
-As a child, and as an adult, I would feel the stressors of life fall away as I left the city.
+As a child, and as an adult, I would feel the stressors of life fall away as I leave the city.
 During one of these trips, I saw this little farm, ducks swimming in the water, every building a different shape, trees losing their leaves, sky as blue as a robin’s egg.
-So this sketch and eventually it became a painting.
+So this sketch captured that lovely afternoon and eventually it became a painting.

 This painting has my favorite tree I’ve ever drawn.
 It’s perky and happy and energetic, and I’ve used it in three other paintings, like I’ve plagiarized myself.